Nissan Skyline Turbo C: Overview

-The following year, 1984, Hasemi Motorsports also changed its machine to a full-fledged mid-ship C car, the LM 04C/Nissan.
-The name "Skyline Turbo C" was inherited by LM 04C in 1984 and March 85G/Nissan in 1985, but both cars are pure Group C cars that have no connection with the commercial Skyline. is.
+The following year, 1984, Hasemi Motorsports also changed its machine to a full-fledged mid-ship Group C car, the LM 04C/Nissan.
+The name "Skyline Turbo C" was inherited by the LM 04C in 1984 and by the March 85G/Nissan in 1985, but both cars are pure Group C cars and have no connection with the production Skyline.